Thursday, 9 July 2026

 • The World is a play of many forces, and Life is a struggle between competing forces.
 Our will is neither the only will nor the all-powerful will that determines our Life.

-• The purpose of Life is to explore oneself; it is to find the true purpose of one’s Life and to express oneself.
+• The purpose of Life is to explore oneself, to find the true purpose of one’s Life, and to express oneself.
 It doesn’t really matter whether you succeed or fail in your Life.
 Each failure brings you closer to the real purpose of your Life.
 Each success, after you have revelled in it and become disillusioned with it, tells you that this was not the true purpose of your Life.
 In fact, failure leads you faster to your true goal than success, for you tend to halt and enjoy your successes.

 • Until we find the real purpose of our lives, we need to pick up a temporary purpose in our lives.
 Learn from the experiences of Life, explore ourselves, and move closer to the true purpose of our lives.